Notes to the Financial Statements (unaudited)

 - Service and administration fees revenues under the Family Law programs are recognized based upon the services provided in the year, such as upon validation of the garnishment application or upon issuance of the divorce clearance certificate.
 The fees prescribed by Family Orders and Agreements Enforcement Assistance Act are to cover the administrative costs of processing each garnishee summons served on the Minister.

 - Fines, forfeitures and awarded court costs are recognized upon receipt of payment by the Department.
-Fines and forfeitures include two groups of payments: those provided for under the Criminal Code (s.734 through s.737) and those provided for under the Contraventions Act .
-Fines and forfeitures are in effect penalties for illigal actions, rather than fees.
+Fines and forfeitures include two groups of payments: those provided for under the Criminal Code (s.734 through s.737) and those provided for under the Contraventions Act.
+Fines and forfeitures are in effect penalties for illegal actions, rather than fees.
+These revenues are reported in "Other revenues".

 - Vacation pay and compensatory leave are expensed as the benefits accrue to employees under their respective terms of employment.
 The liability is calculated based on salary levels in effect at March 31 and the number of days remaining unpaid at the end of the fiscal year.
 Payments of these obligations are funded through future year appropriations.